Ask an Expert

 - Contact Us and ask an expert about organ and tissue donation.

-More than 99,500 people in the U.S. are on the waiting list for kidney transplants.
-Regionally, over 5,330 people are on the waiting list for kidney transplants.
+108,667 people in the United States are currently on the waiting list for kidney transplants.
+In the Gift of Life service region, 5,324 people are waiting on a life-saving kidney transplant.

 About the Kidney